yobichan/techwriting_showcase/docs/configuring_mock_tool.md

 ]
 ```

-# Deploying Mockoon to Kubernetes
+# Deploying Mockoon to Kubernetes environment

-This section helps you configure the Helm chart for deploying Mockoon in your Kubernetes environment.
+This section helps you configure the Helm chart for deploying Mockoon in your **Kubernetes environment**.

 1. Create a Helm chart: